Kika Nazareth: International career

-Nazareth made her debut for the Portugal national team on 4 March 2020, coming on as a substitute for Carolina Mendes against Italy in the 2020 Algarve Cup.
-She scored her first goals for the Portugal national team on 22 June 2022 in a friendly match against Greece, scoring two goals in the first half in a 4-0 win for Portugal.
-On 30 May 2023, she was included in the 23-player squad for the FIFA Women's World Cup 2023.
+Nazareth made her debut for the Portugal national team on 4 March 2020, coming on as a substitute for Carolina Mendes in the 2020 Algarve Cup.
+She scored her first and second goals for the Portugal national team on 22 June 2022 in a 4–0 friendly win against Greece.
+On 30 May 2023, she was included in the 23-player squad for the 2023 World Cup.
+During the tournament, she became the youngest-ever player to score for Portugal in a World Cup, breaking a record previously set in 2006 by Cristiano Ronaldo.

-On 24 June 2025, Nazareth was called up to the Portugal squad for the UEFA Women's Euro 2025.
-This was somewhat surprising, given the long-term injury she had sustained during the 2024-2025 season.
+On 24 June 2025, Nazareth was called up to the Portugal squad for the 2025 Euro.
+She had not played since March, having suffered an ankle injury requiring surgery.
 At the tournament, Nazareth played two group-stage matches, but did not manage to contribute with any goals or assists.
-The Portuguese team had a swift tournament exit, after collecting only one point in three matches, suffering losses to both Spain and Belgium, and drawing against Italy.
+The Portuguese team were eliminated in the group stage after collecting only one point in three matches, suffering losses to both Spain and Belgium, and drawing against Italy.